Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- <b>USE_EMBED_LIBS</b> needed library files ( please seperate entries by whitespace )
-	- <b>USE_EMBED_BIOS_SRC</b> special source files from the BIOS/OS which must be inserted into the sources list ( e.g. startup files which could be delivered as asm file and must be compiled during runtime, as the BIOS/OS allows there some individual adoption ) ( please seperate entries by whitespace )
+	- <b>USE_EMBED_BIOS_SRC</b> special source files from the BIOS/OS which must be inserted into the sources list ( e.g. startup files which could be delivered as asm file and must be compiled during runtime, as the BIOS/OS allows there some individual adaptation ) ( please seperate entries by whitespace )
 	- <b>USE_EMBED_ILO</b> linker / locater control file which defines HEAPSIZE and other important project specific target settings for link time

 \subsubsection ConfBuildWin32 Build System Configuration for Win32 ( like Visual C++ and Dev-C++ )